mlagnado/ISTA_Exam_2/README.md

 ##The model is validated using a K-fold cross validation iterating on K values between 2 and 20.
 The results of this show a rather constant MSE and an R2 that decreases with an increasing number of folds.
 I believe this is explained by the high variance in the original dataset.
 ##[https://isheunesu48.medium.com/cross-validation-using-k-fold-with-scikit-learn-cfc44bf1ce6]
 ##[https://towardsdatascience.com/evaluation-metrics-model-selection-in-linear-regression-73c7573208be/]

+# - Conclusion
+Conclusion:
+As hypothesized with the initial exploratory data analysis, the number of discharges is negatively correlated with the excess readmissions ratio.
+For hospitals that are on the upper end of number of discharges for heart attack patients should be more closely studied.
+These hospitals appear to be most successfully preventing readmission for heart attack related reasons.
+It is even more impressive considering there are already estimates for how well they should be treating the patients that they are surpassing.
+Moving forward a model should be created to understand how these hospitals treat heart attack patients that differs from hospitals that don't see as many discharges.
+This can help in developing more efficient treatment options for other hospitals that could lead to a higher number of successful discharges in the future.